 An animal study was completed, comparatively visualizing perfusion in specific structures with both ActivSight Perfusion (laser speckle) and ActivSight ICG modes against the predicate’s ICG mode.

 The FDA determined this device to be substantially equivalent to a predicate devices, the Stryker Infrared Fluorescence (IRF) Imaging System (K142310).
 The main differences between the two devices are ActivSight’s capability to visualize blood flow and perfusion through laser speckle imaging, and the exclusion of standard laparoscopic equipment including a white light source.
 Another predicate device Perimed PeriCam PSI (K120884) was capable of laser speckle imaging as well.

-The ActivSight Intraoperative Imaging Module is FDA approved indications for real-time endoscopic fluorescence and near infrared imaging to assess vessels, blood flow, and related tissue perfusion during minimally invasive surgery.
-It is also approved for real-time endoscopic fluorescence and near infrared imaging of the major bile ducts (cystic duct, common bile duct, or common hepatic duct) during minimally invasive surgery.
+The ActivSight Intraoperative Imaging Module is FDA cleared indications for real-time endoscopic fluorescence and near infrared imaging to assess vessels, blood flow, and related tissue perfusion during minimally invasive surgery.
+It is also cleared for real-time endoscopic fluorescence and near infrared imaging of the major bile ducts (cystic duct, common bile duct, or common hepatic duct) during minimally invasive surgery.

 Fluorescence imaging of biliary ducts with ActivSight is intended for use with standard of care white light and, when indicated, intraoperative cholangiography.
 The device is not intended for stand-alone use for biliary duct visualization.

 Figure 1.
 Incomplete Sleeve Gastrectomy imaged with ActivSight during staple firings.